Tatar language: Siberian Tatar

 Many linguists claim the origins of Siberian Tatar dialects are actually independent of Volga–Ural Tatar; these dialects are quite remote both from Standard Tatar and from each other, often preventing mutual comprehension.
-The claim that this language is part of the modern Tatar language is typically supported by linguists in Kazan, Moscow and by Siberian Tatars linguists and denounced by some Russian and Tatar ethnographs.
+The claim that this language is part of the modern Tatar language is typically supported by linguists in Kazan, Moscow and by Siberian Tatar linguists and denounced by some Russian and Tatar ethnographs.

 Over time, some of these dialects were given distinct names and recognized as separate languages (e.g. the Chulym language) after detailed linguistic study.
 However, the Chulym language was never classified as a dialect of Tatar language.
 Confusion arose because of the endoethnonym "Tatars" used by the Chulyms.
 The question of classifying the Chulym language as a dialect of the Khakass language was debatable.
 A brief linguistic analysis shows that many of these dialects exhibit features which are quite different from the Volga–Ural Tatar varieties, and should be classified as Turkic varieties belonging to several sub-groups of the Turkic languages, distinct from Kipchak languages to which Volga–Ural Tatar belongs.

 Phonology

 Vowels

 There exist several interpretations of the Tatar vowel phonemic inventory.
 In total Tatar has nine or ten native vowels, and three or four loaned vowels (mainly in Russian loanwords).

 According to Baskakov (1988) Tatar has only two vowel heights, high and low.
-There are two low vowels, front and back, while there are eight high vowels: front and back, round (R+) and unround (R-), normal and short (or reduced).
+There are two low vowels, front and back, while there are eight high vowels: front and back, round (R+) and unround (R−), normal and short (or reduced).

 Poppe (1963) proposed a similar yet slightly different scheme with a third, higher mid, height, and with nine vowels.

-According to Makhmutova (1969) Tatar has three vowel heights: high, mid and low, and four tongue positions: front, front-central, front-back and back.
+According to Makhmutova (1969) Tatar has three vowel heights: high, mid and low, and four tongue positions: front, front-central, back-central and back (as they are named when cited).

 The mid back unrounded vowel 'ë is usually transcribed as ı, though it differs from the corresponding Turkish vowel.

 The tenth vowel ï is realized as the diphthong ëy ([ɯɪ]), which only occurs word-finally, but it has been argued to be an independent phoneme.

 Phonetically, the native vowels are approximately thus (with the Cyrillic letters and the usual Latin romanization in angle brackets):